science-en-poche/yelandur/API.md

 ### Users

 Users are identified by their login name, i.e. `id`.
-Being authenticated will give you access to requests that modify data, and show you additional private data in results.
+Being authenticated will allow requests that modify data, and show you additional private data in results.

 A fully shown user has the following properties: